The EU Digital Omnibus Act: What It Means for Your Analytics (and Whether GA4 Qualifies)

 Source: CNIL 2025 enforcement report.
 Google was specifically fined for displaying advertising without consent in Gmail (EUR 200M Google LLC + EUR 125M Google Ireland) and for biased consent interfaces requiring 6 clicks to refuse vs 2 to accept.

-The CNIL exemption requires: first-party cookies only, no cross-site tracking, no combining data with other systems, no transmitting identifiable information to third parties, cookie lifespan limited to 13 months, data retention limited to 25 months, and an opt-out mechanism.
-The Digital Omnibus Article 88a is essentially the same principles, codified at the EU level.
+The CNIL exemption sets out what counts: first-party cookies only, no cross-site tracking, no combining the data with other systems, no sending identifiable information to third parties, a cookie lifespan capped at 13 months, data retention capped at 25 months, and an opt-out.
+Article 88a in the Digital Omnibus is the same set of principles, written up at the EU level.

-This is not an experiment.
-It's been running for five years in the EU's second-largest market.
-The Digital Omnibus just makes it the law everywhere.
+This is not a thought experiment.
+It has been running for five years in the EU's second-largest market.
+The Digital Omnibus just takes that and makes it the law everywhere.

 When this takes effect: the timeline

 The Digital Omnibus is not law yet.
-Here's where it stands and what the realistic timeline looks like.
+Here is where it stands and what a realistic timeline looks like.

 Digital Omnibus legislative timeline